rust-lang/surveys/surveys/2026/leadership-council/questions.md

 - Unsure
 - Disagree
 - Strongly Disagree
-- Not enough information to comment.
+- Not enough information to comment

 ## Leadership Council Effectiveness

-We would like your input on how well is the Council performing its [duties], as outlined by RFC 3392.
+We would like your input on how well is the Council performing its [duties], as outlined by [RFC 3392](https://rust-lang.github.io/rfcs/3392-leadership-council.html).

-Here are a few highlights from our past year's work:
+**Here are a few highlights from our past year's work:**

 - We hired a second Program Manager (Nurzhan) and set aside funds to renew the contract of the first PM (Tomáš).
 - We allocated $100k for travel grants, most of which was spent on RustWeek and the 2026 All Hands.